travetto/travetto/module/openapi/README.md

 ## CLI - openapi:client

-The module provides a plugin for the [Command Line Interface](https://github.com/travetto/travetto/tree/main/module/cli#readme "CLI infrastructure for travetto framework") to allow client generation from the API structure.
+The module provides a command for the [Command Line Interface](https://github.com/travetto/travetto/tree/main/module/cli#readme "CLI infrastructure for travetto framework") to allow client generation from the API structure.

 **Terminal: OpenAPI usage**
 ```bash